sherryduong93/chasestadiumimpact/README.md

 <br>-MannWhitneyU Test Result (Police Incidents): pvalue = 0.13 -> Not Significant
 <br>-T-Test Statistic & Distribution (Fire Service) : pvalue = 0.11 -> Not Significant
 <br>-T-Test Statistic & Distribution (Police Incidents) : pvalue = 0.098 -> Not Significant
+<br>**Based on the results of all hypothesis tests after accounting for Shelter In Place, we can conclude that there is not a significant difference in the daily Fire Department Service Call volume or Police Incidents between Event & Non-event dates.**
 ![image](https://github.com/sherryduong93/chasestadiumimpact/blob/working/Graphs/EventsVsNonHypotheisTest_FireWOSIP.png)
 ![image](https://github.com/sherryduong93/chasestadiumimpact/blob/working/Graphs/EventsVsNonHypotheisTest_PoliceWOSIP.png)